United States Pet Passport & Regulations (excluding Hawaii)

 A licensed veterinarian must complete and sign a veterinary certificate.
 This certificate should be in English or be accompanied by a version translated in English.
 It should identify the animal, the dates of vaccination, the manufacturer and the expiration date of the rabies vaccine.

-Countries that do not require a rabies vaccination for dogs
+Countries that require a rabies vaccination for dogs

 Entering the United States by Air